moneyeva/moneyeva-docs/docs/index.md

 ## **Contribute to the Knowledge Hub**
 The Money Eva Knowledge Hub is a living resource, and we welcome contributions from the community!

-Our documentation is open-source and hosted on <a href="https://github.com/moneyeva/moneyeva-docs" target="_blank" rel="noopener">:material-github:{ .github } **GitHub** :material-open-in-new:</a>.
+Our documentation is open-source and hosted on <a href="https://github.com/moneyeva/moneyeva-docs" target="_blank" rel="noopener">:material-github:{ .github } **GitHub**</a>.
 Whether you’ve spotted a typo, have a suggestion, or want to share your expertise, you can make a difference.
 Head over to the GitHub repository to collaborate with us and other users.

 ---